On the Soul

 On the soul of the earth,

-Wet and cold girth.
+Wet and with cold girth.

-She had On her coat,
+She had on her coat,

 Of top red and yellow.